khadijaBarkaoui/eniac-discount-analysis/README.md

-# eniac-discount-analysis
+# Eniac Discount Strategy Analysis
 Analysis of discount strategies and their impact on revenue in e-commerce

-# Eniac Discount Strategy Analysis

 ## Overview